UX RESEARCH CASE STUDY

 The Challenge

-Home Depot's Call for Price (CFP) feature is a critical tool that Pro Account Sales Associates, Pro Account Executives, and Complex Quoting teams use to build quotes for large professional customers.
-CFP allows associates to source and price products that aren't listed in the standard catalog, making it essential for closing large, complex jobs.
+Home Depot's Call for Price (CFP) feature is the tool the Complex Quoting team, Pro Sales Associates, and Pro Account Managers use to build quotes for large professional customers.
+CFP lets associates source and price products that aren't in the standard catalog, which is what makes it the key to closing large, complex jobs.

 $1.6M